alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/README.md

 # Add the files
 git add .gitignore .gitlab-ci.yml package.json pom.xml src/ webpack.config.js

-# Commit the files and sent a comment
+# Commit the files and write a comment
 git commit -m "Initial commit."

 # Push the commit to the GitLab server